Alwatr/alwatr/package/fetch/README.md

 # @vatr/fetch

-Enhanced fetch api with timeout, helper methods and types written in tiny TypeScript, ES module.
+Enhanced fetch API with the timeout, helper methods, and types written in tiny TypeScript, ES module.

 ## Options